dekoza/mtgpl/docs/_sources/DOM.rst.txt

 :mtgtip:`Grow from the Ashes<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/1/51d4d1c2-671c-498c-a232-7d076e3dc3bb.jpg?1562735600|https://scryfall.com/card/dom/164/grow-from-the-ashes?utm_source=api>`
    Kicker |mana_2| (You may pay an additional |mana_2| as you cast this spell.)

-   Search your library for a basic land card, put it onto the battlefield, then shuffle your library.
-If this spell was kicked, instead search your library for two basic land cards, put them onto the battlefield, then shuffle your library.
+   Search your library for a basic land card, put it onto the battlefield, then shuffle.
+If this spell was kicked, instead search your library for two basic land cards, put them onto the battlefield, then shuffle.

 :mtgtip:`Grunn, the Lonely King<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/6/b6a9aa5c-1501-4958-872a-39c512514033.jpg?1562741677|https://scryfall.com/card/dom/165/grunn-the-lonely-king?utm_source=api>`